Home

 They can be used on counter tops, sofas, chairs, speaker grills, screen doors, curtains, furniture, carpets and more.
 Sticky Paws come in 2" X 12" regular size, or an extra large 9" X 12" size for larger areas.
 They can also be used for inappropriate elimination problems.

 Since this product is using adhesive, it's possible that it may damage certain surfaces, including lifting some laminates.
 It may also possibly lift paint or wallpaper, or damage vinyl, leather, or wood finishes.
-Always test a small inconspicuous area before applying it.
-Sticky Paws won't work on surfaces treated with non-stick and/or stain-repellent products, such as Scotchgard.

-X-mat Video
+X-mat

 Keeping cats away from wires

 Some cats love to chew on wires.
-This can cause both problems with your equipment, and deliver shocks to your cat.
+This can cause both problems with your equipment, and deliver dangerous shocks to your cat.

+Loose wires, especially dangling ones can be very tempting to play with as well.
 Covering your wiring and cables with split convoluted tubing can help.
 It also makes your wiring more manageable and neat.

-Wire Loom split convoluted tubing comes in varying lengths and widths so you can group your wires together.
+Wire Loom split convoluted tubing (often called split wire loom) comes in varying lengths and widths so you can group your wires together.
 In case your wires are exposed, it also comes in various colors to better match your decor.
-You can enhance the effectiveness of this by combining it with some of the sprays that have a nasty taste (such Bitter Apple Spray or Bitter Yuck).

 Scents, Tastes, and Plants